travis-ci/docs-travis-ci-com/docs/user/ci-environment.md

 apt is configured to not require confirmation (assume -y switch by default) using both `DEBIAN_FRONTEND` env variable and apt configuration file).
 This means `apt-get install` can be used without the -y flag.

 ## JVM (Clojure, Groovy, Java, Scala) VM images

+### JDK

+OpenJDK 6.
+Support for OpenJDK 7 and Oracle JDK 7u4 will be added around June-July 2012.

 ### Maven version